 How to catch trading companies and middle man

-Most importers prefer to work with factories instead of placing their orders to a trading company or middleman.
+Most importers prefer to work with factories instead of placing their orders with a trading company or middleman.
 However, almost all Chinese suppliers claim that they are factories, including Alibaba suppliers, although, in reality, they are commercial companies or worse; they are scammers.
 You will find many articles and guidelines that teach importers how to conduct a supplier verification, but most of the solutions they suggested did not solve their problem in reality.

 In this article, we will offer you the correct ways to find out what or who your provider really is and ways to verify if your supplier is a factory